Skip to content

 What is the Grid Curtailment API?

 It is a planned API track for external systems such as smart home hubs, utility demand-response programs, and fleet controllers to request throttling or pause states.
-Public beta behavior will be documented per image.
+Beta behavior will be documented per image.

 How does the Home Assistant integration work?

-Home Assistant support is a beta-track integration target.
-The goal is local sensors, power states, and automations for heat, mining, and curtailment workflows once the API stabilizes for supported images.
+DCENT_OS ships a CGMiner-compatible API on port 4028 in beta, which pyasic and Home Assistant tooling already speak.
+Deeper native integration — local sensors, power states, and automations for heat, mining, and curtailment workflows — follows as the API stabilizes for supported images.

 Will flashing DCENT_OS void my warranty?